robusta-dev/robusta/docs/tutorials/prometheus-enrichment.rst

      actions:
      - default_enricher: {}

 On top of this there are additional enrichments for specific alerts.
+(See :ref:`Insights Coverage`)

 You can also define your own enrichments using ``customPlaybooks``: